Testwell CMT++

 1. INTRODUCTION

-C/C++, is an easy-to-use code metrics tool for C and C++ languages.
+code metrics tool for C, C++ and C# languages.

-intended for mature software development organizations striving for
+CMT++ is intended for mature software development organizations

-productive development process resulting in high quality products.
+striving for productive development process resulting in low

 Code complexity has effect on how difficult